 New Jersey Defense Lawyer for Criminal Attempt Charges

 You may be surprised to learn that even if you do not complete the actions for a crime, you can still be charged with “criminal attempt.”
-You may be even more surprised to learn that the penalties for an attempt might be the same or similar as those for the underlying crime, meaning that you could face high fines and long jail sentences even for a crime that was never fully committed.
+You may be even more surprised to learn that the penalties for an attempt might be the same or similar as those for the underlying crime.

 At the Law Offices of John J. Zarych, our New Jersey criminal attempt defense lawyers have years of experience successfully defending clients charged throughout the entire state.
-We will fight to get your charges downgraded or dismissed and bring your case to the most positive possible resolution.
-For a free case evaluation, call us today at (609) 616-4956.
+For a free case evaluation, call us today at (609) 445-3533.

 Criminal attempt can be a tricky subject to wrap your head around.
 A defendant may be charged with criminal attempt for having the intent to commit a certain offense and then carrying out at least one significant step toward the crime’s completion.
 Exactly what this looks like will vary from case to case.
 However, there are multiple circumstances under which a person may be charged with criminal attempt.
 Our New Jersey criminal attempt defense attorneys have many years of experience handling these kinds of cases and are prepared to provide any assistance you need.